 The uOttawa card is the sole method of payment accepted for meals purchased under a meal plan.
 If you do not present your uOttawa card to pay for your purchase, you must use another form of payment.
 If you forget, lose, damage, deactivate your uOttawa card, or if your uOttawa card is defective or has been confiscated, you will be required to use another payment method until you obtain a replacement uOttawa card from InfoService or the uOttawa Card Service.
 A replacement fee of $25 applies.
 All meal purchases are final once a transaction has been approved.
 If you do not use your uOttawa card to purchase a meal and you use another payment method, the amount of the payment cannot be applied to your meal plan.

 Mandatory meal plans

-If you are registered as a first-year student living at 90 University, Stanton, Marchand, Leblanc or Thompson residences, you must purchase the 5 day meal plan (the mandatory meal plan covering the Monday-to-Friday 5 day period).
+If you are registered as a first-year student living at 90 University, Stanton, Marchand, Leblanc or Thompson residences, you must purchase the 5 day meal plan (the mandatory five-day meal plan that covers from 4 a.m.
+Monday to 23:59 p.m.
+Friday).
 The mandatory meal plan is charged to your student account and is non-refundable, non-transferable and non-interchangeable – see also section 14.6.